 The building products market is closely linked to activity levels in the residential, commercial, civil and infrastructure construction industry (comprising both new builds and additions and alterations) in Australia.
-The industry is cyclical and is sensitive to a broad range of economic and other factors.
+The industry is cyclical and is sensitive to a broad range of economic and other factors, including any potential impact from COVID-19.